lukasz-glen/hashless-tokens/README.md

 should not inherit one from the other.
 Why?
 `mapping` covers the whole storage.
 With a segment, a raw user's input may be used to calculate a storage slot.
-It may be much easier to find a collistion.
+In such a case, it may be much easier to find a collistion.

 There is a hope that the situation will get better in time.
 Technically it is quite possible.